The BA 3 Step Process

 - Building trust and rapport rapidly

-- Using solution focused questions to promote healing
+- Using outcome focused questions to promote self healing

 - Relaxation and guided visualisation